pschichtel/JavaCAN/README.md

 # JavaCAN [![Maven Central](https://img.shields.io/maven-central/v/tel.schich/javacan.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22tel.schich%22%20AND%20a:%22javacan%22)

-A complete implementation of Java's [SelectableChannel](https://docs.oracle.com/javase/8/docs/api/java/nio/channels/SelectableChannel.html) API for CAN_RAW and CAN_ISOTP sockets.
+A complete implementation of Java's [SelectableChannel](https://docs.oracle.com/javase/8/docs/api/java/nio/channels/SelectableChannel.html) API for CAN_RAW, CAN_BCM and CAN_ISOTP sockets.

 Even though the JDK provides an epoll based Selector implementation, that implementation is unfortunately not compatible with custom Channel implementations.
 For that reason a custom `SelectorProvider` is required, that supplies an epoll based `Selector` compatible with CAN Channels.

 ## What works?

-* Creating and binding CAN_RAW and CAN_ISOTP sockets
+* Creating and binding CAN_RAW, CAN_BCM and CAN_ISOTP sockets
 * Sending and receiving standard CAN and CAN-FD frames with and without EFF
 * Getting and setting all supported socket options
 * Event-driven networking using a [Selector](https://docs.oracle.com/javase/8/docs/api/java/nio/channels/Selector.html)